 Also, in the second year of the study 328 logs were completed across all teachers in all cohorts.
-Each teacher completed a log for each section participating in the research (up to three sections) starting the first week they taught motion until the week they administered the post-test to that class.
+Each teacher completed a log for each section participating in the research (up to three sections) starting the first week they began teaching the motion unit and ending the week they administered the post-test to that class.